 This month’s TheRecipeRedux, theme is lunch.
 As part of a network of food bloggers who believe in food that is good to eat and good for you, I’m making Curry Egg Salad.
 At less than 20 cents per serving, eggs deliver 6 grams of high-quality protein.
 Chopped in a salad, that becomes a protein-packed lunch helping sustain energy throughout the day.
 What’s not to love about that?

 I like a traditional egg salad, but this curried version gives it an edge.
-An edge of exotic flavor.
+An edge of exotic flavor and health benefits.
 It’s turmeric that gives dry curry its yellow color.
 Long used in the cuisine of India, turmeric has anti-inflammatory benefits.
 But curry is more than one spice.
 If you were in India, you’d likely grind and mix your own curry powder.
 A blend of several spices, herbs and seeds, including coriander, cumin, ginger, mustard, cinnamon, cloves, cardoon and chile, conveniently, you can buy curry powder in the spice section.
 It does lose pungency over time, so best to buy in smaller quantities.

 I use plain Greek-style yogurt to dress the egg salad.
 I like yogurt’s tangy flavor plus I like the additional protein and calcium it provides all while lowering the calories.
 That’s what I look for in a recipe that helps me LiveBest!